RosettaCommons/demos/tutorials/ligand_docking/ligand_docking_tutorial.md

 ```
         Note: This structure has a T4-lysozyme domain instead of the third cytoplasmic loop as a stabilizing feature for crystallography.
 Normally, we would truncate this lysozyme segment and perform loop modeling as discussed in the comparative modeling tutorial to regenerate the intracellular loop.
 However in the interest of time, we will use the lysozyme containing structure as the eticlopride binding site is far from the intracellular domain.

 3.Next, we will prepare the ligand files by generating params using a eticlopride conformational library.
-For more information about the ligand preparation, check [ligand preparation tutroial](prepare_ligand).
+For more information about the ligand preparation, check [[ligand preparation tutroial|prepare_ligand]].

 3.1. cd into the directory named ligand\_prep
 ```